Lion's $20m craft beer gamble at Hobsonville Point hangar

-An old Air Force hangar at Hobsonville Point is about to be reborn as a craft beer hall and eatery.
+An old Air Force hangar at Catalina Bay, Hobsonville Point is about to be reborn as a craft beer hall and eatery.

-The cavernous, 1500sq m Little Creatures craft brewery will open on Waitangi Day, on the heels of a new weekend ferry service which has been partly funded by locals in the tight-knit community in Auckland's northwest.
+The cavernous, 1500sq m Little Creatures craft brewery will open on Waitangi Day, February 6, on the heels of a new weekend ferry service which has been partly funded by locals in the tight-knit community in Auckland's northwest.
+The ferry service starts today.

 Lion is spending $20 million on the project, between the fitout and a 10-year lease, says managing director Rory Glass, and it will employ about 100 staff.